top of page

 The Numbers

 The following numbers represent the book value + dividend.
 In my previous format, this was referred to as the equity growth rate.
 It was the most important of the four growth rates I used in my analyses, which is why I will continue to use it in the future.
 As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actual numbers and the year-over-year percentage growth.
-I don't have the growth rate from 2013 to 2014 as Finbox only provides data for the past ten years.
 Genmab is a textbook example of how one would like to see equity grow over a decade.
-Not only has equity increased every year, but it has also increased by more than 10% annually.
-It is rare to see such consistency in a company's performance, and I am very impressed by these numbers.
+Not only has equity increased every year, but it has also grown by more than 10% annually.
+It is rare to see such consistency in a company's performance, making this achievement particularly impressive.
+Genmab's ability to grow its equity every year is a result of a well-rounded strategy that focuses on R&D, operational efficiency, strong financial management, strategic acquisitions, and a solid market position.
+As these factors are expected to remain in place, I believe Genmab is well-positioned to continue growing its equity in the coming years.

 Debt